-What will I learn?
+What will students learn?

 They will also gain knowledge of nutrition and hygiene practices and will be given the opportunity to evaluate dietary choices.
 Evaluation skills are transferable skills which would be of use in further studies in most areas.

-In Unit 3, pupils will gain knowledge of, and skills in, developing activities to observe development norms in children up to the age of five.
+In Unit 3, students will gain knowledge of, and skills in, developing activities to observe development norms in children up to the age of five.
 This unit will include researching, planning, carrying out activities with children and observing and reviewing these activities, as well as an understanding of the development norms and the benefits of play in child development.
 These transferable skills will support further studies in many other subjects.

-How will I be assessed?
+How will students be assessed?

 A mixture of coursework and examinations.

-- College courses such as Child Care, Health and Social Care.
+- College courses such as Childcare, Health and Social Care.

-- Employment in childcare that would work alongside gaining qualifications in a
+- Employment in childcare that would work alongside gaining qualifications in a related topic.

-- Degrees in Psychology, Sociology, Teaching, Nursing.
+- Degrees in Psychology, Sociology, teaching, nursing.

 Future career prospects: